Biggest Snake in the World: 45.9 ft (14 m) Long and 1.25 Tons in Weight

 Scientists found the skeleton of the biggest snake in the world in Columbia.
-It was as big as a schoolbus and as heavy as a small car.
+It was as big as a school bus and as heavy as a small car.

-As the metabolism of “cold-blooded” reptiles like snakes is directly related to the temperature of their surroundings, they were able to get so incredibly big.
-This animal was an impressive 45 ft (14 m) long and weighed around 1.25 tons.
+The giant “titanoboa” lived just after the dinosaurs died out, around 60 million years ago.
+It was about 50 degrees Fahrenheit (10 degrees Celsius) warmer than it is today.
+As the metabolism of “cold-blooded” reptiles like snakes is directly related to the temperature of their surroundings, they were able to get incredibly big.
+This animal was an impressive 45 feet (14 meters) long and weighed around 1.25 tons.

 This photo-realistic illustration shows how the titanoboa might have actually looked.
 As there were no cameras back then, there are - of course - no photos.
 An albertaceratops is standing next to the titanoboa.

 Lifestyle of Titanoboa and Anaconda Quite Similar

 With these measurements, it is the largest, longest and heaviest snake in the history of the world - even if it’s been dead for a while.
 Scientists believe that it lived in a similar way to the anaconda that now lives in South America.